vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 2. LLM inference via the CLI and backend API servers
 3. Front-end UIs for connecting to LLM backends

 Each section includes a table of relevant open-source LLM GitHub repos and to gauge popularity and activity.
-Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the full table.
+Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the full table and [here](https://github.com/vince-lam/awesome-local-llms) for associated GitHub repo.
 These projects can overlap in scope and may split into different components of inference backend server and UI.
 This field evolves quickly, so details may soon be outdated.

 ![alt text](/images/blog/2024-03-llm-table.png)
 <p style="text-align: center;font-size:13px">Google Sheets of Open-source local LLM repositories, available <a href="https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing">here</a></p>